 What Is the Meaning of Reinventing the Wheel?

 To reinvent the wheel means to waste one’s time working on creating something that has already been created by someone else or trying to solve a problem that has already been solved.

-The idea is that the wheel referred to in this idiom is an invention that already exists, so expending resources on a solved problem is a waste of effort.
+The idea is that the wheel referred to in this idiom is an existing invention, so expending resources on a solved problem is a waste of effort.
 Most often, the idiom is used as an admonishment against wasting time and effort.

 - All this current school administration does year after year is reinvent the wheel and make us all crazy, as if finals don’t happen at the end of every school year.